What is UAT? A Complete Guide to User Acceptance Testing

 Automate the UAT process with Ghost Inspector

 You can help speed up your UAT process by adding the right automation testing tool to your test arsenal.
-Designed for QA testers and developers alike, Ghost Inspector allows testers to build and run automated browser test scripts regardless of coding ability.
+Designed for QA testers and developers alike, Ghost Inspector allows teams to build and run automated browser test scripts regardless of coding ability.
 Build a better user acceptance testing strategy with these features:

 No-code test building